-"Bereavement leave" means time off work to make arrangements for, or attend, the funeral, wake, religious service, or memorial service, or to participate in the after-care and support of friends and relatives, within one year.
+"Bereavement leave" means time off work to make arrangements for, or attend, the funeral, wake, religious service, or memorial service, or to participate in the after-care and support of friends and relatives, within one year of a death.
+Such time off need not be consecutive days.
+Such time off is available for a death, not for all deaths in a calendar year.

 Section 4.
 Parental Leave.
-Any Employee who has worked an average of twenty (20) or more hours per week for at least twelve (12) consecutive months shall be granted upon request; a twelve (12) week unpaid leave of absence following the birth or adoption of a child.
+Any Employee shall be granted upon request a twelve (12) week unpaid leave of absence following the birth or adoption of a child.
 Sick leave may be used during this period pursuant to Section 15.1, but any sick leave time shall count towards the twelve (12) week parental leave time frame.
 All requests must be submitted to the President in writing.
 The Employee shall determine the length of the leave, but it may not exceed twelve (12) weeks.
 An Employee returning from a parental leave of absence is entitled to return to work in the Employee's former position, or if such position no longer exists, to a position of comparable duties, number of hours and pay.
-Notwithstanding the foregoing, an Employee who has worked full-time for at least six (6) months of service will be paid during the first four (4) weeks of the leave.